brunoluiz/brunoluiz.github.io/content/blog/2019/feb/a-guide-to-npm-package-publishing/index.md

 Now, a simple `npm init -y` can be used to create packages.
 It will not ask for user input, using the npm configs instead and `@<scope>/<folder-name>` as the name.

-There are many other configs available, projects can have specific npm configs and even environment variables can be used to setup configs.
+There are many other configs available through it.
+Besides, projects can have their own specific configs and even environment variables can be used for it.
 Check [the npm documentation](https://docs.npmjs.com/misc/config) for more details.

 ## Where to go now?